← Back to Skills / Marketplace / memphis

 Pattern is the primary texture

-Memphis doesn't use solid color backgrounds — it uses pattern.
-Squiggles, dots, triangles, stripes, checkerboards: these repeat across surfaces to create a visual richness that solid color can't achieve.
-The patterns aren't random — each one has a logic, and the interplay between multiple patterns on the same surface is what creates the distinctive Memphis density.
+Memphis uses pattern as the primary background texture.
+Squiggles, dots, triangles, stripes, checkerboards: these repeat across surfaces to create a visual richness with depth and density.
+The patterns have logic — each one is intentional, and the interplay between multiple patterns on the same surface is what creates the distinctive Memphis density.
 Learning to combine patterns without creating chaos is the central skill of this aesthetic.

 02